bitcoinppl/bbqr-ffi/bbqr-android/README.md

 }
 ```

-**NOTE**: For the above example to work you will need to use create a GitHub Personal Access Token (PAT)
+**NOTE**: For the above example to work you will need to create a GitHub Personal Access Token (PAT)
 and provide that along with your `GITHUB_USER` as an environment variable.

 ### Example Projects